Athletic Training Announces Recipients of Bauman Scholarship

-Hubbs, who hails from Liberty, MO, thought it was a great privilege to be awarded the SLU Athletic Training program’s prestigious graduate-level scholarship.
+Hubbs, who hails from Liberty, Missouri, thought it was a great privilege to be awarded the SLU athletic training program’s prestigious graduate-level scholarship.

 “It was an honor to learn I had received the Bob Bauman Endowed Scholarship,” Hubbs said.
 “Bauman did so much for the athletic training profession in the St. Louis area and his legacy lives on through this scholarship opportunity for athletic training students.”

-Ginsberg is a native of Geneva, IL, serves as the social media chair for the Saint Louis University Athletic Training Society (SLATS) and, during her undergraduate years, was a pole vaulter for the SLU track and field team.
+Ginsberg, a native of Geneva, Illinois, serves as the social media chair for the Saint Louis University Athletic Training Society (SLATS), and, during her undergraduate years, was a pole vaulter for the SLU track and field team.
 When she found out she would be a recipient of the Bauman Scholarship, Ginsberg was thrilled.

 “I was incredibly happy to learn I had received the scholarship,” Ginsberg said.
 “I have worked very hard at my studies and it feels good to have that hard work pay off.”

-Bob Bauman, for whom the scholarship is named, passed away in 1999 after helping take care of Saint Louis University athletes for more than 50 years (1928 - 1979); his hard work and dedication earned him a place in the Billiken Hall of Fame.
-Bauman's work was not limited to Saint Louis University; however, he also served as an athletic trainer for the St. Louis Cardinals for nearly 50 years.
+Bob Bauman, for whom the scholarship is named, passed away in 1999 after helping take care of Saint Louis University athletes for more than 50 years — from 1928 to 1979.
+His hard work and dedication earned him a place in the Billiken Hall of Fame.
+Bauman's work was not limited to Saint Louis University; he also served as an athletic trainer for the St. Louis Cardinals for nearly 50 years.

 Bauman passed away nearly two decades ago, but his influence and legacy is still felt by the university’s athletic training students today.